MAKE A DIFFEREnCE

 Finance Committee – Chaired by the Board Treasurer, this committee monitors BCAP’s financial health and makes monthly financial reports to the full board.
 When necessary, the committee makes recommendations to the board regarding steps to safeguard a balanced budget and to enhance the agency’s financial systems.
 The agency’s Executive Director, Business Manager and Donor Relations Director are all members of this committee.
 The committee ensures financial management is practiced in a manner that ensures sustainable, efficient and inclusive service delivery across BCAP’s service area.

-For information on volunteer Community Service opportunities and requirements, please contact BCAP Services Coordinator Jerry Pierce.
+For information on volunteer Community Service opportunities and requirements, please contact BCAP Business Manager Mary Freund.
 A separate Community Service application is required.
 Please note: BCAP cannot accept community service referrals in cases of a charge of violence or theft.